UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 ## **Stripboard Objects**

 A stripboard, sometimes referred to as a [production board](https://en.wikipedia.org/wiki/Production_board), represents a particular scenario for the show - the order in which the breakdown information will be shot.
-There can many stripboards in a schedule.
+There can be many stripboards in a schedule.

 The stripboard objects are constructed like this: